greenboxal/doggohub/doc/ci/quick_start/README.md

 # Quick Start

->**Note:** Starting from version 8.0, GitLab [Continuous Integration][ci] (CI) is fully integrated into GitLab itself and is [enabled] by default on all projects.
+>**Note:** Starting from version 8.0, DoggoHub [Continuous Integration][ci] (CI) is fully integrated into DoggoHub itself and is [enabled] by default on all projects.

-GitLab offers a [continuous integration][ci] service.
-If you [add a `.gitlab-ci.yml` file][yaml] to the root directory of your repository, and configure your GitLab project to use a [Runner], then each merge request or push triggers your CI [pipeline].
+DoggoHub offers a [continuous integration][ci] service.
+If you [add a `.doggohub-ci.yml` file][yaml] to the root directory of your repository, and configure your DoggoHub project to use a [Runner], then each merge request or push triggers your CI [pipeline].

-The `.gitlab-ci.yml` file tells the GitLab runner what to do.
+The `.doggohub-ci.yml` file tells the DoggoHub runner what to do.
 By default it runs a pipeline with three [stages]: `build`, `test`, and `deploy`.
 You don't need to use all three stages; stages with no jobs are simply ignored.